AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Session Scripts/Session 0 - Welcome to Strixhaven.md

 >
 >An excited gnome woman ducks through the throng of students in the foyer over to a fresh group mustering at the entrance.

 >[!cite] First-years , first years can I have your attention.
-My name is [[ttrpgs/Non Player Characters/New NPC]].
-But you can call me Rosie.
+My name is [[ttrpgs/Non Player Characters/But you can call me Rosie.
 What are your names, and what's your story?

 This is the point the players can introduce their characters